PramatShastri17/Task-1/Minitask_3.md

 > If **No**, this means that the board is faulty and is not able to power up.
 In this case, the board may need to be replaced.

 Next, we make sure that the IC or any specific sensors doesn't heat up during operations.
 > If it does, then this is *not good news*.
-The IC/sensors might have burnt out. \
+The IC/sensors might have burnt out.
+But, *shorting an Arduino isn't easy*, they have *inbuilt mechanism* to prevent this.
+So, this can be tested at the end after all other tests.\
 > Even if only one of the sensors is overheating the *entire* board needs to be replaced.

 #### 2. Testing Individual sensors